This post may contain affiliate links. Please read our disclosure policy.

 Soaking navy beans for ham and bean soup is optional, however doing so greatly reduces the cook time.
 I did a side-by-side slow cooker test and found that the overnight-soaked navy beans slow cooked perfectly in 6 hours.
 The unsoaked beans took closer to 9 hours in the slow cooker.
 So, that's a pretty big difference to take note of when you're planning your soup strategy.

-I prefer to soak navy beans 8 - 12 hours.
+I prefer to soak navy beans for 8 to 12 hours.
 To soak beans, first rinse and drain them.
 Then, place in a large bowl or pot and add enough water to cover the beans by 4 inches because they will double in size.
-You can refrigerate, or not, during the soaking process.
+You can refrigerate or not during the soaking process.
 Once beans are soaked, rinse, drain, and they're ready to cook.

 What can I use instead of a bone?